Why Spanish speakers in US are under fire

 Anti-Hispanic incidents have made up around half of all reported ethnic-bias hate crimes since 2004, according to FBI data.

-The Southern Poverty Law Center (SPLC) reported in 2008 that hate crimes against Hispanics had been on the rise since 2003.
-It attributed the increases to the growing vitriol around the immigration debate during George W Bush's presidency.

-That debate has only intensified under President Donald Trump whose tough stance on immigration was at the heart of his successful election campaign in 2016.
+The debate over immigration and language has only intensified under President Donald Trump whose tough stance on undocumented migrants was at the heart of his successful election campaign in 2016.